percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 The InnoDB Defragmentation graph shows the status information related to the InnoDB online defragmentation feature of MariaDB for the optimize table command.
 To enable this feature, the variable `innodb-defragment` must be set to 1 in the configuration file.

-Note: Currently available only on a MariaDB server.
+> Currently available only on a MariaDB server.

 ### InnoDB Online DDL

 The InnoDB Online DDL graph shows the state of the online DDL (alter table) operations in InnoDB.
 The progress metric is estimate of the percentage of the rows processed by the online DDL.

-Note: Currently available only on a MariaDB server.
+> Currently available only on a MariaDB server.

 ## MySQL Summary